priyanshu2529/Email-Campaign-/Readme.md

 ###  Can we build a model to improve email targeting?

-Yes.
+Yes(as mentioned below).
 Although emails were sent randomly in this campaign, we can build a **classification model** (e.g., Logistic Regression or Decision Tree) using:

 - `email_version` (A or B)
 - `email_text` (Short or Long)